JerryChenZeyun/Build-resilient-applications-using-AWS-Backup/README.md

 ℹ️ You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to avoid future costs.

 ## Introduction

+This lab was derived from one of Operataional Excellence Labs named [TESTING BACKUP AND RESTORE OF DATA](https://wellarchitectedlabs.com/reliability/200_labs/200_testing_backup_and_restore_of_data/) in AWS Well-Architected Lab with latest update.

 The purpose of this lab is to teach you how to use [AWS backup](https://aws.amazon.com/backup/) to achieve automatic data backup, so as to build resilient applications with well defined data backup strategy.

 Create backup of the data is just first step to enhance data resilience.
 You as data owner must also test these backups to ensure they can be used to recover data.
 A backup is useless if you are unable to restore your data from it.
 Testing the restore process after each backup will ensure you are aware of any issues that might arise during a restore down the line.